sun

 Horton Plains & World's End

-Horton Plains National Park offers a completely different side of Sri Lanka, set on a high-altitude plateau of rolling grasslands and misty cloud forests.
-As you hike through this unique landscape, you’ll reach the famous World’s End, a dramatic cliff with an 880-meter drop that delivers truly breathtaking views over the valley below.
+As you hike through this unique landscape, you’ll reach the famous World’s End.
+A dramatic cliff has an 880-meter drop.
+It offers breathtaking views over the valley below.

 The full loop is around 9 kilometers, and starting early is essential to catch clear views before clouds set in.
 Don't skip Baker's Falls on your way back.
 It's a beautiful waterfall that's perfect for a quick break before you complete the loop.
 Just remember to bring warm layers,it gets cold up there, especially in the early morning.